arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 This type says that Servant will respond to GET requests to `/dogs`, returning a JSON-encoded list of `Int`s.

-Before explaining how this works, we first need to look at type-level strings, type-level lists, type-level operators, and type families.
+Before explaining how the `dogNums` function gets tied to the `DogsAPI` type, we first need to look at type-level strings, type-level lists, type-level operators, and type families.

 ## Type-Level Strings